0xRoyR/ImportHardcoder/README.md

 Please note that this tool only applies to x64 executables at the moment.

 ## Credits
-Apart from me ([Roy Rahamim](https://twitter.com/RBoomboom12312)), I would also like to credit [x86matthew](https://twitter.com/x86matthew).
+Apart from myself ([Roy Rahamim](https://twitter.com/RBoomboom12312)), I would also like to credit [x86matthew](https://twitter.com/x86matthew).
-When I was in the middle of the process of writing my tool, I have noticed that he has already written the same tool and I got inspired of some little ideas of his, and added them to my implementation of this tool.
+When I was in the middle of the process of writing my tool, I have noticed that he has already written the same tool and I got inspired of some little ideas of his, and added them to my implementation.